BendingSpoons/tempura-swift/README.md

 ## Show me the code

-Tempura is using [Katana](https://github.com/BendingSpoons/katana-swift)) to handle the logic of your app.
+Tempura uses [Katana](https://github.com/BendingSpoons/katana-swift) to handle the logic of your app.
 Your app state is defined in a single struct.

 ```swift